RChandler234/GithubScraper/server/README.md

 ## Implementation Notes

-I'm using poetry aliases to setup easier aliases for running and testing the server

-I'm using pytest to run the tests and waitress to serve the application in production mode
+I'm using pytest to run the tests

 I'm using SQL-Alchemy as the ORM for database interactions, and I'm using FlaskMigrate (Alembic under the hood) to manage migrations. (using pg8000 to do the actual db interactions since it's a pure python postgresql driver, allows me to avoid system dependecy issues)